mconf/backup-system/README.md

 Then, the script will return a secret that you should **take note** to add to another instance of `btsync` that will actually backup the data.
 It is important to note that this secret is read-only to prevent improper deletion in any backup server.

 This script is not idempotent.
-It will override the previous secret and you will have to reconfigure any backup server previously configured.
+It will override the previous secret and you will have to reconfigure any remote backup server previously configured.

 Updates for btsync can be made running the `update_btsync` script.

-#### Running scripts to backup the data
+#### Running scripts to backup data

 The scripts will create backup packages, encrypt them and copy everything to the folders shared with `btsync`.